A Guide to Data Center Temperature Monitoring

 - Deploying data center temperature sensors.
 Temperature sensors measure the temperature in real-time, providing data that can help inform good data center temperature management practices.

 - Selecting reliable temperature sensor.
-Leading vendors like APC, Raritan, and Vertiv provide reliable, highly accurate sensors that integrate easily with DCIM software for seamless monitoring.
+Leading vendors like Legrand and CPI provide reliable, highly accurate sensors that integrate easily with DCIM software for seamless monitoring.
 Check out the most popular data center temperature sensors here.

 - Placing temperature sensors.
 ASHRAE recommends six sensors in each rack: one at the top, middle, and bottom of both the front and back.